Smeg Milk Frother Review: is it pricey for a reason?

-People don’t consider the difference of flavor when you add milk, be that dairy, oat, or soy.
-It will dramatically change the flavor of the coffee.
+People don’t consider the difference of flavour when you add milk, be that dairy, oat, or soy.
+It will dramatically change the flavour of the coffee.

 Not a fan of coffee?
 Hot chocolate lovers will be just as excited about the Smeg Milk Frother.
 You can make hot chocolate directly in the frothing jug without damaging it.
 Simply add chocolate flakes or hot chocolate powder before frothing.
 You can also make cold drinks with cold foam, like milkshakes and chocolate milk.

 Some customers have complained about the Smeg Milk Frother’s induction heating system, either underheating the milk or burning it at the bottom.
 We didn’t encounter this issue in our tests, but beware that it has been observed.
 Nothing is worse than scalded milk in your latte or cappuccino (3)!

 There is also a loud and unnecessary beeping sound that occurs whenever the milk frother is done, which is honestly annoying.
 This was also an issue with the Smeg Coffee Maker that the brand eventually resolved, so we expect the same fix will occur in future generations of the milk frother.

 The Smeg Milk Frother is really easy to use; if you can push a button, you’ll be enjoying hot frothy milk in no time.
 The control knob has clearly visible icons etched around its sides.
 The start/stop button is found in the centre of the control knob, and it lights up when the milk frother is turned on.
 All you have to do to use it is turn the knob to your preferred setting, insert one of the whisks, pour in the milk, plug the frother in, and push to start.